kubeckaj/JKCS.py-Manual/docs/source/JKCS0_copy.rst

 .. note::

-   If your structure is not available in JKCS database, see the section: New ABCluster structures for more details
+   If your structure is not available in JKCS database, you have to create the ABCluster input by yourself.
+See ABCluster manual for more details.

 .. code::